appwrite/appwrite/docs/references/migrations/migration-nhost.md

-Initialize a migration to transfer data from an NHost instance over to your current Appwrite instance.
+Initialize a migration to transfer data from a NHost instance over to your current Appwrite instance.
 The migration will be queued and processed by the Appwrite server.
 To learn more about the migration process, please check out our [migration guide](/docs/migrations).